uwsampl/egraphs-ai-experiments/mcts-extract/notes.md

 * Finding a good domain to see if this works at all.
-It is highly speculative and the inefficiency of the search may outweigh any of the added accuracy of the cost model for any reasonable timeframe of running.
+It is highly speculative and the inefficiency of the search may outweigh any of the added accuracy of the cost model for any reasonable time-frame of running.

 * *AlphaGo-style MCTS* A famous variant of MCTS replaces statistics computed during random search with the output of a neural net.
 The advantage of neural